AkemMensah/The-Little-Bee-Restaurant/README.md

 npm start  # For frontend (React)

+The app should now be accessible at http://localhost:3000.

 B) Backend:

 cd little_bee_backend (from repo directory)

 pip install -r requirements.txt  # For backend (Django)

 Database Setup: